mchantry/TrainApi/README.md

 # TrainApi
 # To use:
-Add your *API* username and password on separate lines in auth.txt To get these login to https://api.rtt.io/ and look top right.
+Add your *API* username and password on separate lines in a file called auth.txt To get these login to https://api.rtt.io/ and look top right.

 See the example.py for an easy example